Human-Machine Systems Post-Doc

 The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, is located midway between Baltimore and Washington, DC.
 The Research & Exploratory Development Department (REDD) at the Johns Hopkins University Applied Physics Laboratory (APL) recently stood-up a new technical group, the Intelligent Systems Group (ISG).
 The ISG is a multidisciplinary team of scientists and engineers focused on developing the next generation of intelligent systems for the U.S. Government.
 The current emphasis of the ISG is on machine learning, autonomy, applied neuroscience, and robotics.
 The ISG is seeking a Human-Machine Systems Post Doc to work in collaboration with ISG Staff.

-2) Develop, support, and lead efforts for human subjects studies for evaluating human and machine behavior, system performance, and group social dynamics in human-machine interaction and teaming scenarios.
-Maintain human subjects training certification and assist in maintaining and/or modifying materials for the Institutional Review Board (IRB) (25%)
+2) Develop, support, and lead human subjects research in human interaction, collaboration, and teaming with robotic and autonomous systems.
+Maintain human subjects training certification and assist in maintaining and/or modifying materials for the Institutional Review Board (IRB).
+(25%)

 3) Acquire data from human-human and human-machine models and subjects studies, design and implement data preprocessing and analysis routines, interpret and statistically analyze collected data utilizing semi-automated and automated methods, and form conclusions (25%).